 This is a craziness.
 This is a wild out of control, but we shouldn't be surprised.
-If we create a anomalous situation of exploding profitably on the one side, and a desperate exhausted population wanting and needing and measuring its own self in terms of rising consumption, we have a lethal combination.
+If we create an anomalous situation of exploding profitably on the one side, and a desperate exhausted population wanting and needing and measuring its own self in terms of rising consumption, we have a lethal combination.
 And so, of course, in the enthusiasm of business and the banks to lend the money and make more money in a time of so much money, and hundred billion dollars here and a hundred million dollar executive package over there, we're surprised that they ended up lending to people who couldn't pay it back?
 Oh, come on.
 The history of capitalism is punctuated by booms and busts.
 Where do you think that word comes from?
 Boom and bust is built into this system.

 The only difference now is it comes at the end of this long, historical period when it has reached its outer limits.
 So of course, in the rise of all this profit, we had what?
 I'll quote Mr. Greenspan: "We had irrational exuberance."
-Okay, that's a polite way of saying what my hands are gesturing at.
-That's what we had.
 And first it expressed itself in one kind of lunacy, and then another.
 This is the lunacy of the business community.

 Lunacy #1: In the 1990s, as these profits were building up, suddenly our business community decided that the new internet is going to revolutionize the universe.
 It really isn't just an expanded yellow pages.
 It's really a radically new thing.
 And so they invested in companies - funny companies with little names - usually two or three initials.
 Companies that had been around three or four years, had never made any profit, and who said in their annual statements, we don't expect to make any profit for ten years.
 Who cares?
 Their stocks were bid up to \$500 a share.
 And you all know what that was.
 That was the boom of the late 1990s, and in March and April of the year 2000, the stock market crashed.
-We'd had our first bubble of this latest profit boom period.
-A wild excess.

-The index of the Nasdaq, the most important stock market for these kinds of firms, reached \$5000 in March-April of 2000.
-Today, it is less than half that.
-It never recovered.
-That's a drop of the proportions of the great depression.
-Our stock market hasn't recovered.
 So terrifying was the collapse of the stock market in early 2000 that our government reacted in terror by saying, oh my god, the economy is going to fall apart.
 We have to save it by getting people to spend, so we're gonna lower interest rates.
+Which they did.
 We know what will happen if you lower all the interest rates, people will borrow like crazy.
 And they did.
 And what they spent their money on was housing.
 So after the collapse and the bubble of stock market, we had another bubble of real estate.
 It went crazy.
 Everybody buying housing, building housing, everywhere.
 Cheap money to borrow, build, buy, build, buy, and now we have the collapse of the real estate bubble.
 And there's nothing left to bubble.
 What are we going to do?
 There isn't anything.
 The stock market's finished.
 Real estate is finished.

-There were people who thought we might have a new bubble called exports.
-Collapse the value of the dollar, make our goods real cheap, and the rest of the world will buy them.
-Unfortunately, the rest of the world refuses to play.
-Won't do it.
-So we don't have it.
-We've run out.
 And so we sit a collapsed bubble, the wealthy having produced an armada of new instruments that are now not worth very much.
 So that our business community is aghast with staggering losses and so, in its own peculiar way, has come to replicate the exhaustion and anxiety of the working class.
 For different reasons, heaven knows.
 But we have an economic landscape that is littered with corpses.